google/WebFundamentals/src/content/en/updates/2016/12/chrome-56-deprecations.md

 The use case of using invalid scripts to ping servers is adequately covered by the [sendBeacon API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon).

-This change alligns Chrome with Safari, though Firebox still requests scripts regardless of type or language.
+This change aligns Chrome with Safari, though FireFox still requests scripts regardless of type or language.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/eu57SCNltls/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5760718284521472) &#124;